choudhmh/lumaa-spring-2025-swe/README.md

 - **Install PostgreSQL**
 - **Install Node.js and npm**

+clone the git project:

 **1.2 Install Required Dependencies**

+Most dependecies shoud come with it once cloned but if it doesn't work then you will have to install them.
 Navigate to the backend folder and install necessary packages:
 ```
 cd backend